 - Payment for unused vacation and sick days.

-- A lump sum payment to account for lack of notice for employment termination.
+- A lump sum payment to account for lack of notice of employment termination.

 - Medical or dental benefits or life insurance.